 Think of how much time you will save by not having to open and reconfigure every layout each time you want to plot to a different device, scale, etc. And, since these name page setups are saved in a template file, the next time you create a sheet set, the process will be even easier.
 Just use the same template file!

 In the next article, it’s time to explore an entirely new realm of sheet sets: Implementing sheet sets for maximum efficiency.
 Take all of your sheet set mastery and really start putting it to work for you.
-If you don’t want to wait, you can continue where we left off by downloading the Mastering AutoCAD Sheet Sets guide right now!
+Remember, you can always catch up on the entire Mastering AutoCAD Sheet Sets series!